Omnia Protocol Whitepaper

 We are aware of the potential risks of such programs-lack of clear roles, representative standards, and excessive behavior or spam.
 In order to prevent these risks from the Omnia community angels, we will carefully monitor their activities to comply with our values and conduct regular audits to ensure compliance with all rules.
 There will also be an opportunity to directly report any abuse of angel privileges to us.

-In order to further consolidate Omnia's position as the preferred off-chain privacy transaction partner, we will explore unconventional ways to expand our user base.
+In order to further consolidate Omnia's position as the preferred RPC provider, we will explore unconventional ways to expand our user base.
 Omnia's reward system will include incentive plans, encrypted airdrops and gifts for inviting users.

 As discussed, we put user growth at the top of the priority list because it increases the node's space, including added stability and performance.
 Therefore, in order to maximize the incentive to recommend others to join Omnia, existing node users will be rewarded from the registration of new users they recommend who will acquire subscriptions.